Simon Dolan: Personal life

 Dolan is a car enthusiast.
 His collection includes a Pagani Zonda, a Koenigsegg One:1 and a 2010 Ferrari F1 Car.

-Dolan owns numerous properties internationally: an apartment in Monaco, an apartment in Amsterdam, a villa in Mustique once owned by David Bowie, a chateau in South-West France and an estate in Las Vegas.
-In January 2024, the Las Vegas property was put on sale for $24.5 Million.
+Dolan owns numerous properties: apartments in Monaco and Amsterdam, a villa in Mustique once owned by David Bowie, a chateau in southwest France and an estate in Las Vegas.
+In January 2024, the Las Vegas property was put on sale for US$24.5 million.

+Dolan is a Bowie enthusiast, also owning the Gibson Les Paul Custom used by Mick Ronson on his works with Bowie, including The Rise and Fall of Ziggy Stardust and the Spiders From Mars.